Brill Tramway: Oxford, Aylesbury and Metropolitan Junction Railway Company

 With extension to Aylesbury approved, the Duke of Buckingham in March 1883 announced his own scheme to extend the Brill Tramway to Oxford.
 The turntable at Quainton Road would be replaced with a junction to the south of the existing turntable to allow through running.
 The stretch from Quainton Road to Brill would be straightened and improved to main line standards, and Waddesdon Road and Wood Siding stations would close.
 From Brill, the line would pass in a 1650 yd tunnel through Muswell Hill to the south of Brill, and on via Boarstall before crossing from Buckinghamshire into Oxfordshire at Stanton St. John.
 From Stanton St. John the line would stop on the outskirts of Oxford at Headington, terminating at a station to be built in the back garden of 12 High Street, St Clement's, near Magdalen Bridge.
 The proposal included a separate set of rails to be provided where the old and new routes ran together, to allow the existing Wotton Tramway to continue to operate independently if it saw fit, but given the Duke's involvement in the new scheme it is unlikely he intended to use this option.

 At 23 mi the line would have been the shortest route between Oxford and Aylesbury, compared with 28 mi via the GWR (which had absorbed the Wycombe Railway), and 34 mi via the Aylesbury and Buckingham Railway and the LNWR.
-The Act authorising the scheme received Royal Assent on 20 August 1883, and the new Oxford, Aylesbury and Metropolitan Junction Railway Company was created, including the Duke of Buckingham, Ferdinand de Rothschild and Harry Verney among its directors.
+The act authorising the scheme, the Oxford, Aylesbury and Metropolitan Junction Railway Act 1883 (46 & 47 Vict. c. ccx), received royal assent on 20 August 1883, and the new Oxford, Aylesbury and Metropolitan Junction Railway Company was created, including the Duke of Buckingham, Ferdinand de Rothschild and Harry Verney among its directors.
 The scheme caught the attention of the expansionist Metropolitan Railway, who paid for the survey.
 Despite these powerful backers, the expensive Muswell Hill tunnel deterred investors.
 De Rothschild promised to lend money in return for guarantees that the rebuilt line would include a passenger station at Westcott, and that the Duke would press the Aylesbury and Buckingham Railway to open a station at the nearest point to Waddesdon Manor.
 Waddesdon Manor railway station opened on 1 January 1897.